This post may contain affiliate links.

-I’m not selling courses here, all my blogging tips are free for you to use, so let’s look at some of the golden rules of blogging and why you can, and maybe should, ignore them.
+I’m not selling courses here, all my blogging tips are free for you to use or ignore.
+My way may not work for you, but this is how we do it..
+Let’s look at some of the golden rules of blogging and why you can, and maybe should, ignore them.
 It’s down to you.

 The Golden Rules of Blogging and When to Ignore Them